Greek Statue Tattoos

 She is a popular tattoo because the statue is so intricate in its detail, to the point where it almost looks like it’s in motion.

-The spread out wings gives this statue a victorious and optimistic feeling- the perfect tattoo if you’re looking to celebrate an accomplishment.
+The spread-out wings give this statue a victorious and optimistic feeling- the perfect tattoo if you’re looking to celebrate an accomplishment.

 Statue of Zeus at Olympia

-It was destroyed in the 5th century, but there were several written records of the piece and it was portrayed on some recovered coins as well.
+It fell in the 5th century, but there were several written records of the piece and it was portrayed on some recovered coins as well.

 Modern historians have made recreations of the piece so we can all get an idea of its grandeur.